 Industrial production in Brazil contracted 0.4 percent over the previous month in June of 2022, following a 0.3 percent rise in May, compared to market forecasts of a 0.2 percent drop.
 Output fell for capital goods (-1.5 percent) and semi- and nondurable goods (-0.7 percent).
 On the other hand, production rose for consumer goods (0.4 percent) and durable goods (6.4 percent).
 The industrial sector was still 1.5 percent lower than its pre-pandemic level in February 2020, and 18.0 percent below the record level reached in May 2011. source: Instituto Brasileiro de Geografia e Estatística (IBGE)

 Industrial Production Mom in Brazil averaged 0.13 percent from 1985 until 2022, reaching an all time high of 25.10 percent in May of 1990 and a record low of -24.40 percent in April of 1990.
 This page provides the latest reported value for - Brazil Industrial Production MoM - plus previous releases, historical high and low, short-term forecast and long-term prediction, economic calendar, survey consensus and news.
 Brazil Industrial Production MoM - data, historical chart, forecasts and calendar of releases - was last updated on August of 2022.

-Industrial Production Mom in Brazil is expected to be 2.00 percent by the end of this quarter, according to Trading Economics global macro models and analysts expectations.
-Looking forward, we estimate Industrial Production Mom in Brazil to stand at 0.40 in 12 months time.
-In the long-term, the Brazil Industrial Production MoM is projected to trend around 1.30 percent in 2020, according to our econometric models.
+Industrial Production Mom in Brazil is expected to be 0.50 percent by the end of this quarter, according to Trading Economics global macro models and analysts expectations.
+In the long-term, the Brazil Industrial Production MoM is projected to trend around 1.00 percent in 2023, according to our econometric models.